Firefox at 15: its rise, fall, and privacy-first renaissance

 There’s a good chance you are reading this in Google’s Chrome web browser, which commands 65% of the global market (and about 50% in the U.S.), according to Statcounter.
 Only about 4% to 5% of web surfers now go online through Firefox, the open-source browser from the California-based Mozilla foundation.
-But the web was much different when Firefox launched 15 years ago on November 9, 2004, and began a fast rise to prominence.
+But the web was much different when Firefox launched 15 years ago on November 9, 2004, and the browser began a fast rise to prominence.

 When Firefox hit the scene, Internet Explorer had more than 90% market share, having felled Netscape Navigator.
 Given that it was the default browser on Windows, which commanded a similar share of the operating system market, its monopoly seemed like it could be permanent.
 But Firefox quickly caught on, and eventually grew to command about a third of the market at its height in 2009.
 While it’s unlikely to recapture such former glory, Firefox has been experiencing something of a renaissance, not just by improving speed and features, but by putting user control over privacy front and center.